 I speak in the Chamber of the House of Commons on a regular basis.
 According to data collected by the site Theywork for you.com I am one of the top 100 most frequent speakers.

-In February 2015 I was appointed by the Prime Minister to be his personal trade envoy to Nigeria.
+In February 2015 I was appointed by the Prime Minister to be his personal trade envoy to Nigeria; a role continued under Mrs May.

 In November 2015 I had also been appointed by the Prime Minister to be a delegate to the Council of Europe.
 The Council of Europe is not part of the EU but is a separate body of 47 member states set up in 1949.
 It exists to promote human rights, democracy and the rule of law.
 One of its statutory bodies is the Parliamentary Assembly, composed of members of the national parliaments of each member state.
 The best known part of the Council of Europe is the European Court of Human Rights.

 I was invited to be a Vice-Chairman of the Conservative Friends of Israel.
-I am a trustee of the Industry and Parliament Trust.
+I am a trustee of the Industry and Parliament Trust and its deputy chairman and in 2017 completed a Fellowship in the law.

 In 2015, I was also elected to a number of positions in All Party Parliamentary Groups (APPGs).
 APPGs are cross-party groups covering specific areas.
 The first of these is the Design and Innovation APPG to which I have been elected co-chair.
 This follows on work I undertook for it before the election.
 Together with Dr Richard Simmons, I acted as Co-Chair for the Design Commission's Designing Democracy Essay Collection (published March 2015), contributing both a Foreword and an essay on the National Planning Policy Framework.
 I also became the chairman of the APPG on Alternative Dispute Resolutions and am chairman of the APPG on the River Thames.

-I am also a Vice-Chairman for the APPG for Policing and have similar roles with the APPG for Air Ambulances, the APPG for Apprentices, and the APPG for Anglo-Canadian relations.
+I am also a Vice-Chairman for the APPG for Policing and have similar roles with the APPG for Air Ambulances, the APPG for Apprentices, and the APPG for Anglo-Canadian relations amongst others.

 Prior to September 2012 I had also additionally been the PPS to Rt Hon Greg Clark MP, the then Minister for Decentralisation and Localism responsible for planning, in order to help steer through Parliament the Localism Bill and the new National Planning Policy Framework which introduced the planning reforms set out in my paper - Open Source Planning.